-The Constitution guarantees the fundamental rights and civil liberties of every person in the country.
+The Constitution protects the due process and equal protection rights of every person in the US, regardless of immigration status.